ProjectPythia/pythia-foundations/foundations/getting-started-python/basic-python.md

 You have just commited your new script file that reads in the data from a file as a string.
 You will now manipulate your data into a more usable format - a dictionary.
 In doing so you will learn how to write iterative for loops and about Python data structures.

-1. One big string isn't very useful, so use :python:`str.split()` to parse the data file into a data structure you can use.
+1. One big string isn't very useful, so use `str.split()` to parse the data file into a data structure you can use.

-   With your `mysci.ipynb` Jupyter notebook open and :code:`python_tutorial` environment activated, add a new code cell:
+   With your `mysci.ipynb` Jupyter notebook open and `python_tutorial` environment activated, add a new code cell:

    ```python
    # Initialize my data variable